MessyMice/247selfbot/README.md

 ## Important Things
 - You must have installed NodeJS
 - You must have express, discord.js-selfbot-v11 & discord rpc generator, express & gradient-string as these are packages used in this 24/7selfbot
+## Installation for Desktop
+- Extrack the files & keep it in folder don't keep spaces in folder's name like `folder_name` not like `folder name`
+- do cmd `npm i discordprcgenerator discord.js-selfbot-v11 gradient-string`, it will isntall packages for selfbot
+- and near `Line 101` or later before there will be line starting from `/* Express */` & till `console.log(`express app is working & listening to https://localhost:${port}/`);` remove this
+- To Run the bot do cmd `node .`
 ## Installation
 - Open Replit website from links
 - Create/Login Account